peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

 GP Practices will use the list of potential participants provided by the study team to identify potential participants to be invited.
 Not all the potential participants on the list will be eligible for the SAFER Wearables Study.
 GP Practices will identify potential participants to be invited by removing those potential participants who are:
 - no longer a patient at the practice, or
-- receiving palliative care, or- known to have died, or
+- receiving palliative care, or
+- known to have died, or
 - identified as living in non-private accommodation (including a nursing, care, or residential home).
 Only the remaining potential participants will be invited.
 The refined list will not be shared with the study team.

 ## Preparing a list of addresses

-Next, GP Practices insert the details of the potential participants to be invited into the template Docmail Address List (named _'<GP Practice>_Docmail_AddressList'_).
+Next, GP Practices insert the details of the potential participants to be invited into the template Docmail Address List (named _'GP Practice_Docmail_AddressList'_).
 This is done by replacing each of the entries for rows 3-44 in the following columns:
 - First name
 - Surname _(NB: don't use 'Full name')_
 - Address 1